Angels Among Us: Critical reception

 Tom Roland of New Country magazine wrote that "even when the members of the band get schmaltzy with the kiddie chorus[…]they stop short of going overboard."

 Cover versions

-Becky Hobbs included the song on her 1994 album The Boots I Came to Town In.
+The song's co-writer, Becky Hobbs, included the song on her 1994 album The Boots I Came to Town In.

 On December 24, 2012, singer and actress Demi Lovato released a cover of the song to support the victims of the Sandy Hook Elementary School shooting.

 On December 5, 2017, country singers Scotty McCreery, Carly Pearce, Sara Evans, Lucy Hale, Tegan Marie, RaeLynn, Jillian Jacqueline, Brennley Brown, CB30 and Temecula Road, all performed the cover to support the St. Jude Children's Research Hospital.